StickIt Technologies Announces Investment into Ripco Processing Inc.

-VANCOUVER, BC, May 21, 2024 /PRNewswire/ -- StickIt Technologies Inc. (the "Company" or "StickIt") (CSE: STKT), an Israeli technology and cannabinoid company, today announced an unsecured convertible debenture placement.
+VANCOUVER, BC, May 21, 2024 /CNW/ -- StickIt Technologies Inc. (the "Company" or "StickIt") (CSE: STKT), an Israeli technology and cannabinoid company, today announced an unsecured convertible debenture placement.

 The $10,000 unsecured convertible debenture from StickIt, which matures on April 18, 2025, carries a 5% interest rate per annum and is payable at the end of the term.
 The convertible debenture can be automatically converted into Common Shares at a conversion price of $0.35 per Common Share at the election of the debenture holder.